HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 The Radiation Dose Summary Producer (RDSP) actor is responsible on the creation of the Radiation Dose Summary observation, and sharing it with the FHIR Server.
 The RDSP actor shall consider synchronizing with the FHIR server multiple resources, in order to avoid duplicating resources in the FHIR server.
 For example, the RDSP actor shall check if the patient already exists in the FHIR server, and if so, only a reference to this patient is created, and the POST bundle from the RDSP actor to the FHIR server shall not contain a Patient resource.
 Generally, this actor can be implemented within a Dose Management System.

+The RDSP actor can implement the following CapabilityStatement: [RDSP capability statement](CapabilityStatement-RDSP.html).

 #### FHIR Server
 The FHIR Server has two functions:
 1. Provide the diagnostic procedure context to both the Radiation Dose Summary Producer and Consumer actors